diging/diging/_posts/2019-07-05-Spotlight-Taylor-Quinn.md

 subtitle:
 permalink: "spotlightTQ"
 images: images/people/TaylorQuinn.png
+excerpt: Earlier this year, Taylor Quinn joined DigInG as a full-time Software Engineer after being a student worker for the past 1.5 years.
+We are excited to have him on board and it’s time for a short introduction!
 ---

 Earlier this year, Taylor Quinn joined DigInG as a full-time Software Engineer after being a student worker for the past 1.5 years.
 We are excited to have him on board and it’s time for a short introduction!